 XÙN bridges here to Hexagram 09 (XIĂO XÙ, 'small taming').
-One ought to restrain the doubts and fears that have clouded his mind and that have rendered him indecisive.
+One ought to restrain the doubts and fears that have clouded his mind and made him indecisive.
 Like a warrior, he ought to set his sight on his goal and to break through the obstacles that bar his way to it.

-&lt;sup>9 Gēng was the seventh day of a ten-day week observed by the Shāng people of ancient China.
+9 Gēng was the seventh day of a ten-day week observed by the Shāng people of ancient China.